Updated 1/16/2026. Originally published 12/10/2024

 Building Prototypes

-Prototypes allow teams to make ideas and concepts tangible rather than just words.
-Prototypes also lead to discoveries and new hypotheses.
+Prototypes allow teams to make ideas and concepts tangible rather than just words and can lead to discoveries and new hypotheses.
 This is where the development team really shines.

 Though designers are adept at creating prototypes with software such as Figma, AdobeXD, or Sketch, there are limits to the fidelity of interactions.
 Often, the best way to validate designs is to build prototypes in code.
 This also means that any successful designs are already in place for further developer iteration.

-For a recent client in youth sports tournament scheduling, the UI was required to be richly interactive and highly intuitive, though it was deceptively complex to design.
+For example, a recent client in youth sports tournament scheduling required a richly interactive and highly intuitive UI, but it was deceptively complex to design.
 Dragging and dropping games across time slots while viewing relationships, conflicts, and field availability was easily sketched in Figma, but it needed to be prototyped in code in order to be user-tested faithfully.
-Close collaboration between design and development quickly produced concepts in code where interactions could be quickly understood and tweaked for improvement.
+Close collaboration between design and development teams quickly produced concepts in code where interactions could be quickly understood and tweaked for improvement.

 Creating a UI Library